wavesplatform/docs.wavesplatform/docs/en/building-apps/how-to/basic/transaction.md

-# How to Creating a Transaction and Broadcast It to the Blockchain
+# How to Create a Transaction and Broadcast It to the Blockchain